 Minimum cumulative and prerequisite GPAs of 3.0 All prerequisites must have a minimum grade of C.

 Completion of a minimum of 750 hours of direct patient/client work experience.
 Typical experiences may include CNA work, personal care attendant through an agency, or other health care professional.
 The key part of this requirement is that the experience must involve direct, face to face service with the patient/client.

 You must be able to demonstrate knowledge of the role and responsibilities of a PA.
-As part of this requirement you should document at least two shadow experiences with PAs who ideally work in different practice settings.

 Letters of recommendation will be expected, yes.
 Details of how many, and from which sources, will be determined.